TylerJSimpson/data_engineering_zoomcamp/week_1/README.md

 ```bash
 jupyter notebook
 ```
 See code in notebook [upload-data.ipynb](https://github.com/TylerJSimpson/data_engineering_zoomcamp/blob/main/week_1/upload-data.ipynb).
-Due to the size of the csv data this python code creates a table in postgres and appends data in batches of 100,000 records each.
+Due to the size of the csv data this python code creates a table in Postgres and appends data in batches of 100,000 records each.

 ## Docker: Explore appended data in Postgres
 Establish connection as above.